return42/sphkerneldoc/linux_src_doc/drivers/staging/unisys/visornic/visornic_main_c.rst

 Setup initial values for the visornic based on channel and default values.
-Returns a pointer to the devdata if successful, else NULL
+Returns a pointer to the devdata structure

 .. _`devdata_release`: